unoplatform/styleguide/README.md

 # Styleguide

-This repo helps you find all the style guide and brand assets for the Uno Platform
+This repo helps you to find all the style guides and brand assets for the Uno Platform

 ## Font